Dept. VI: Images, Rep. 1 Photographs and Rep. 2 Paintings, Graphics

 Apart from a few paintings and the collection of graphics comprising some 85 pieces, the Department VI, Image Collection, contains approx. 70,000 systematically filed individual photos.
 The smaller part of these photographs is stored in approx. 500 albums.

 The photographs are related to the Kaiser Wilhelm / Max Planck Societies in the period from approx. 1900 until today.
-The basis of the collection is formed by the photo holding of the former documentation service of the Max Planck Society in Göttigen, with photos from 1949 until the early seventies, to which extensive supplements have been added in the form of photos from the personal papers of the Scientific Members or from Institute dissolutions.
+The basis of this artificial collection is formed by the photo holding of the former documentation service of the Max Planck Society in Göttigen, with photos from 1949 until the early seventies, to which extensive supplements have been added in the form of photos from the personal papers of the Scientific Members or from Institute dissolutions.
 There are continual additions up to the present day.

 As far as the collections’s content is concerned, the focuses are as follows: